Looking to the Future

 Throughout this transition, we will continue to serve our communities through volunteer efforts, empower our members as change agents, and serve as a hub for women’s leadership in Fairfield County.

-SEPTEMBER UPDATE
+NOVEMBER UPDATE

 JLSN Headquarters Updates